algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-s3-guide.md

 <img src="/images/post_images/data_connectors/data_portal.png" alt="Data Portal" class="screenshot">

-On that panel click the button that says **'Add Data Source'** which will bring up a panel that lets you chose between configuring a new data source for AWS S3 or Dropbox:
+On that panel click the button that says **"Add Data Source"** which will bring up a panel that lets you chose between configuring a new data source for AWS S3 or Dropbox:

 <img src="/images/post_images/data_connectors/create_data_connector.png" alt="Create a data connector" class="screenshot">